joycse06/toy-robot-updated/README.md

 The program also supports interpreting commands from a file for convenience.
 Create a file with one command per line then run it like `INPUT_FILE=/path/to/commands/file bin/run`.
 It will interpret the file line by line if it exists and will fall back to the `REPL` if it does not.

-The project includes example command files at `spec/fixtures` which can be used like `INPUT_FILE=./spec/fixtures/commands_file_with_all_valid_commands.txt bin/run` from the root of the project.
+The project includes example command files at `spec/fixtures` and can be used like `INPUT_FILE=./spec/fixtures/commands_file_with_all_valid_commands.txt bin/run` from the root of the project.

 Enjoy!